saadhaxxan/Facebook_Detectron2_Windows_10/README.md

 cd detectron2
 python setup.py build develop
 ```
-After doing that all you need pretrained models and pretrained weights.
+After doing that all you need are pretrained models and pretrained weights.

 You can get pre trained Mask RCNN model from [here](https://mega.nz/#!0nhxGKSA!GUOEjejGvy5sU5MZa8TFZUY0r4VT5al4Y_q0jZSiXW0) and pre trained weights from [here](https://mega.nz/#!cnZkQazC!Qp25xoks1OShLnXk_kIA6oniJ3q_yj7NYCU4fnZGRBs)
 Place these models and weights in the working directory of the python script.